-We will start by condemning the fraudulent presentation of crime statistics by the authorities.
+We will start by condemning the fraudulent presentation of crime statistics by the authorities in most western nations.
 The Police are now under political and management pressure to minimise the numbers of incident reports that they record, thus reducing crime statistics and enhancing clear-up rates.
-Evidence to this effect comes from many quarters, and at the end of this section we quote from an experienced observer in support of our claims.
-Even with this systemic fiddle, the figures demonstrate startling increases in violent crime and the unwonted interference by the Police in our liberties and ancient rights, a danger to the fabric of our democracy.
+Evidence to this effect comes from many quarters, and at the end of this section we quote from an experienced UK-based observer in support of our claims.
+Even with this systemic fiddle, the figures demonstrate startling increases in violent crime and the unwonted interference by the Police in our liberties and ancient rights, a danger to the fabric of our democracies.

 Reporting Crimes Feels Like a Waste of Time